djangofan/selenium-gradle-example/README.md

 Special thanks to the creator of Gradle, for having some good examples.
 [Ken Sipe](https://github.com/kensipe/gradle-samples)

+NOTE: Keep in mind that these examples use multiple WebDriver instances, which may not be a normal design pattern, especially in frameworks that are limited to one WebDriver instance, such as SauceLabs.

 # Versions

 Version 1.0 - March 16th, 2013